 We’ve discovered that the stereotypical image of a clinic no longer applies.
 No more is there the aroma of a sterile, anesthetic laden atmosphere.
 The stern and starched staff with a matter of fact attitude have long since been consigned to history.
 Now a warm, friendly and welcoming approach prevails whilst embracing the technical modernity of the profession.

-It is clear that many local clinics throughout the country have evolved into having a modern, enlightened attitude to podiatry.
+It is clear that many local clinics throughout the country have evolved into having a modern, enlightened attitude to foot health.
 Local clinics serving their local region, often by local people, are much preferred to anonymous, far flung practices.
 Many of these local clinics have modern facilities, expert transport links and professional dedication.

 Look for their membership of the leading British professional associations.
 The British Association of Foot Health Professionals (MAFHP) and the College of Foot Health Professionals (MCFHP).
-Practitioners who are members of either, or both of these associations, are trained to work to exemplary standards of podiatric treatment, clinical hygiene and client care.
+Practitioners who are members of either, or both of these associations, are trained to work to exemplary standards of treatment, clinical hygiene and client care.